Skip to main content

 Greeks Coverage#

-The greek columns (Δ, Γ, Θ, V) use the contract's reported values when available.
-For contracts that don't report greeks, a standard Black-Scholes estimate is shown instead (marked with a 🧮 indicator).
-Each contract uses its own implied volatility — no flat surface is assumed across strikes.
+The greek columns (ฮ”, ฮ“, ฮ˜, V) use the contract's reported values when available.
+For contracts that don't report greeks, a proprietary GammaBaba options-pricing model supplies an estimate instead (marked with a ๐Ÿงฎ indicator).
+Each contract uses its own implied volatility โ€” no flat surface is assumed across strikes.

-How GEX is Calculated Per Contract#
+How GEX is Derived Per Contract#

-- Calls contribute positive GEX (blue).
+• Calls contribute positive GEX (blue).

-- Puts contribute negative GEX (green).
+• Puts contribute negative GEX (red).

 The heatmap cell at a given strike/expiry is the sum of all contract GEX values at that strike and expiration.
+Aggregate those cells across the chain and the structure of the map appears โ€” the call and put walls, and the King Strike where gamma is most concentrated.